meganfloress/canoninternet/docs/source/index.rst

 Conclusion
 ----------

 If your Canon printer isn’t connecting to the internet on Windows or Mac, it’s typically due to signal problems, outdated software, or incorrect settings.
 By checking Wi-Fi strength, updating drivers, restarting devices, and reconnecting the printer to your network, you can resolve most issues quickly.
-Regular firmware updates and Wi-Fi maintenance help avoid recurring problems.
+Regular firmware updates and WiFi maintenance help avoid recurring problems.